programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 print(menu.dropna())
 ```

-Once the code is run, you now see that our dataset has shrunk from 17,545 to 14,189 rows, leaving only the rows that contain full information.
+Once the code is saved in the Python file and run in the command line or terminal, you now see that our dataset has shrunk from 17,545 to 14,189 rows, leaving only the rows that contain full information.
 The output appears as follows:

 ```
           id                     sponsor              physical_description  ...    status page_count dish_count